 Wisecup: Well, I don't know.
 It was just about three or four days afterwards that these trucks come in.
 The guards were still there, but they weren't armed or anything like that.
 They still didn't have a large contingent of British troops.
 The word was that Mountbatten had all these landing forces outside, and they had landed; but they marched from Singapore, where they landed, just like they were coming in on an invasion.
 They covered a certain amount of ground...and it was twenty miles.
 We left before they got there.
 They came in and got the Americans.
 There were two trucks that came in, and they wanted the Yanks.
 They figured it was a whole gang.
-They had two planes-I think it was C-47s-to haul us out of there-regular cargo planes.
+They had two planes-I think it was C-47s-to haul us out of there--regular cargo planes.
 We only needed one because there was only forty of us, I think, or something like that.

-Marcello: At this point, did the thought of taking out revenge against any of these guards cross your mind?
+At this point, did the thought of taking out revenge against

-Wisecup: Not at that point.

-Marcello: Were these the same guards that you had up in the jungle, or were these different ones?
+- Marcello: At this point, did the thought of taking out revenge aga any of these guards cross your mind? - Wisecup: Not at that point. - Marcello: Were these the same guards that you had up in the jungle, or were these different ones?